 Convenient, Reliable and Frequent Ground Transportation

-Airport parking for passengers
+Airport parking for passengers F

-Increase transit ridership for both GA and Commercial from 3% to XX% of airport passengers
+Increase transit ridership for both GA and Commercial from 3% to XX% of airport passengers F

-Increase understanding of the transportation options to and from airport
+Increase understanding of the transportation options to and from airport F

-Improve convenience and reliable for luggage
+Improve convenience and reliability for luggage F

-Leverage the opportunity to change the interface between Airport and 82
+Leverage the opportunity to change the interface between Airport and 82 F

-Strong partnership with RFTA
+Strong partnership with RFTAF

+CONCLUSION

+To have healthy places, we must find ways to keep alive what is distinctive and emotionally compelling there, which begins with understanding what those things are.”

+It is the responsibility of every ASE Vision committee to develop a plan

+------ which is " value based, data driven"

+------ which respects our " founding documents" (citizen generated, character-based plans done since 1993)

+------ which is not only character based but character protective

+Thus, the Character Committee of the ASE strongly recommends that character considerations and the unintended consequences of any decisions are thoroughly vetted and should provide vital thresholds for the final product.
+We further recommend that the entire airport planning process should use Character Committee recommendations as a first, and then as a final filter.

+RECOMMENDATIONS

 The CCC unanimously agrees that the terminal improvements are needed urgently at the airport.
 The group is comfortable moving forward with a new terminal, using the success factors as a guide.
-However, the CCC believes that each group should also thoroughly consider the unintended consequences and impacts from recommendations On the question of airside improvements, the group has felt hampered by the absence of baseline data within areas of community concern.
+However, the CCC believes that each group should also thoroughly consider the unintended consequences that may result from the recommendations and the impacts this may have to our shared values.

+On the question of airside improvements, the group has felt hampered by the absence of baseline data within areas of community concern.
 These include current conditions for air quality, noise levels, and vehicle trips to and from the airport that are generated by both commercial and GA air service.
 Trying to predict the impacts of airside improvements—both positive and negative—without knowing where we are today devolves into speculation guided more by bias than fact.
-For those reasons, the group chosen to discuss two options:
+For those reasons, the group recommends the following approach. chosen to discuss two options:

 Prioritize terminal planning.